-- Learn the ins and outs of oxygen systems for use at home, when away from home and when traveling. - Continue to be a second set of ears, with the durable medical equipment (DME) company as the oxygen needs change. - Continue to discuss and write down questions. - Encourage the person with IPF to live a full life, including social interactions, regular exercise, healthy eating, rest and support from others. - If you haven't yet, get the book Adventures of an Oxy-Phile by Dr. Thomas Petty. - Remember to take care of yourself.
+- Learn the ins and outs of high-flow oxygen system at home, when away from home and when traveling.
+Calculate how long the portable oxygen system will last when away from home. - Continue to be a second set of ears with the durable medical equipment (DME) company as the oxygen needs change. - Continue to discuss and write down questions. - Encourage the person with IPF to live a full life, including social interactions, regular exercise, healthy eating, rest and support from others. - Remember to take care of yourself.
+Consider respite care.
+Consider palliative care and/or hospice care as indicated.